Previous dayMarch 16, 2026Next day

 2.5 km---✓ ReviewedUSGS →

-At 22:42 UTC on March 16, 2026, a magnitude 2.8 tremor occurred 76 km S of Kaktovik, Alaska.
+A magnitude 2.8 seismic event took place 76 km S of Kaktovik, Alaska on March 16, 2026 at 22:42 UTC.
 At a depth of just 2.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 69.445°, -143.448°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 69.445°N, -143.448°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16